 Psiphon significantly reduced my internet speed

 The slow speeds could be due to Psiphon’s automatic server selection that only happens on VPN mode, not on proxy mode.
-It selected a New York server for me, which is quite far from my real location.
+It selected a New York server for me, which is quite far from my real location in the US.

 Speed tests on Psiphon Pro for Android yielded different results.
 I performed a speed test on a US server and although upload speeds dropped by 50%, download speeds went up by 29%.